 Sound

-A distinctive feature of FM synthesizers is the absence of any filters.
-In Frequency Modulation, the affects of filters are created by the "levels" of the Operators: the higher a level is set, the sharper the timbre in the highs.
-That's why "Volume" would be the wrong name.
-On the TX81Z the right cursor keys (in "Play" mode) are the "Master Volume".
+A distinctive feature of FM synthesizers is the absence of any Filters.
+The effect of filtering is created in frequency modulation by the "Level" of the Operators: the higher a Level is set, the sharper the timbre in the treble.
+That's why "Volume" would be the wrong designation.
+On TX81Z hardware, the right cursor keys (in "Play and Perform" mode) control the "Master Volume".
+In most cases it is recommended not to set it to the maximum 99.
+I usually have it set around 70 and prefer to increase the gain on the recording device or mixer.
+This way the TX81Z really sounds amazingly well.

 8 bit Parameter Control

-sample-imageNaturally I control the TX81Z in single mode but not by using the editor, but by using MAX.
-With 97 parameters it is a quite manageable device.
-The parameter real-time control on devices of this generation works exclusively via SysEx, which is a nice change in programming, because SysEx is hexadecimal.
-The hexadecimal notation allows to express 3-digit values up to 255 (0 to 255 = 256 steps = 8 bit) within two digits.
+sample-imageWhen playing in Single Mode, I certainly don't change the sounds with the Editor, but I send the sounds integrated in my Max Patches to the hardware and have a Control Setup with the SysEx addresses of the Parameters that are to be changed in the respective sound.
+Mostly there are only a few parameters that get modulated.
+With 97 (sound) parameters, it's also quite a manageable device.
+The parameter real-time control of synthesizers of this generation operates exclusively via SysEx, which is a nice variety when programming, because SysEx is hexadecimal.
+The hexadecimal notation allows to express 3-digit values up to 255 (0 to 255 = 256 steps = 8 bit) in two digits.

-The letters A-F are therefore used in addition to the digits.
-The current parameter value, which is usually the penultimate number of the SysEx message, is in 7 bit: 0 to 127, and in hexadecimal: 0 to 7F.
-The digits separated by spaces are called bytes.
+For this purpose the letters A-F are used in addition to the digits.
+The current parameter value, which is usually the second to last number of the SysEx message in Sound Modulation, is in 7 bit: 0 to 127, or in hexadecimal: 0 to 7F.
+The two-digit values separated by spaces are the bytes.
+SysEx messages always start with F0 (240) and always end with F7 (247).

 Hexadecimal representation from 0-255: